PortalGaming/AirPhoneLib/README.md

 ## Further Documentation

 For more detailed inormation, please head over to [the Airphone wiki](https://github.com/GlenDC/AirPhone/wiki).
 Your question has still not been answered?
 Don't hesitate to contact me via [mail](mailto:contact@glendc.com) or by posting it as an issue.

+## Contribute

+[Click here](https://github.com/GlenDC/AirPhoneLib/wiki#contribute) for more information on how to contribute to Airphone.

 ## Project Organization